itsuka-dev/plurality/README.md

 # Awesome ChatGPT UI

-A curated list of open source UI/clients for ChatGPT API, which includes terminal, web/native/smartwatch apps, extensions, editors, bots, AR/VR, etc. Note: I organized these projects based on their Github stars because it's a convenient way to gauge their quality, although it's not accurate at all.
+An (uncurated) list of open source UI/clients for ChatGPT API, which includes terminal, web/native/smartwatch apps, extensions, editors, bots, AR/VR, etc. Note: I organized these projects based on their Github stars because it's a convenient way to gauge their quality, although it's not accurate at all.

 **Table of Contents**
 - [Web Apps](#web-apps)